toporam/model-crossings/README.md

 # model-crossings
-Code to run simulations and replicate figures reported in Revsine, Gonzalez-Castillo, Merriam, Bandettini, and Ramirez (2023)
+Code to run simulations and replicate figures reported in Revsine, Gonzalez-Castillo, Merriam, Bandettini, and Ramirez (2023) A unifying model for discordant and concordant results in human neuroimaging studies of facial viewpoint selectivity.
 You can find our preprint here: https://www.biorxiv.org/content/10.1101/2023.02.08.527219v1.full

 GETTING STARTED: Detailed instructions to run simulatons are included in the m-file named mainMakeFigs.m.
 We suggest you get started by opening this m-file and readng the included instructions, the summary and warning below, and finally referring to our paper for further details.